codeforamerica/hermes-be/README.md

 └`lib`: Folder containing code shared by various parts of the application. <br />
 └`migrations`: Folder containing database schema migrations. <br />
 └`models`: Folder containing models that let the application communicate with the data store. <br />
-└`restapi`: Folder containing code for the REST API server, resources and documentation. </br />
+└`restapi`: Folder containing code for the REST API server, resources and documentation. <br />
 └`spec`: Folder containing unit tests. <br />
 └`templates`: Folder containing template files used by the application to render SMS responses, etc. <br />